-WhidbeyHealth has a designated Public Disclosure Officer assigned to assist the public in accessing public records maintained by the hospital district.
+WhidbeyHealth has a designated Public Records Officer assigned to assist the public in accessing public records maintained by the hospital district.

-Public disclosure requests should be sent directly to the Public Disclosure Officer.
-If you have any questions about where or how to send your request, or you have questions about the process -please call our Public Disclosure Officer:
+Public disclosure requests should be sent directly to the Public Records Officer.
+If you have any questions about where or how to send your request, or you have questions about the process -please call our Public Records Officer:

 To submit a request, please email here and make sure "Public Record Request" is in the subject line.